adambard/learnxinyminutes-docs/solidity.html.markdown

     /// @return The balance of the user
     // 'constant' prevents function from editing state variables;
-    // allows function to run locally/off blockchain function balance() constant public returns (uint) {
+    // allows function to run locally/off blockchain
+    // NOTE: 'constant' on functions is an alias to 'view', but this is deprecated and is planned to be dropped in version 0.5.0. function balance() constant public returns (uint) {
         return balances[msg.sender];
     }